Balancing company growth and employee well-being

 Time off for employees isn’t time wasted — if it helps people return more productive and full of energy, it makes perfect sense.

-2. Encouraging physical activity
+2. Encourage physical activity

 It’s no secret that mental and physical health are connected, so we make it a point to encourage our team to stay active.
 While offering sports compensation is one thing we do, competitive challenges have proven to really fire up our crew.
-And we’re not alone in this – in April 2024 we even managed to mobilise a bunch of other start-ups for a sports competitionto raise money for Ukraine.
+And we’re not alone in this – in April 2024, we even managed to mobilise a bunch of other start-ups for a sports competition to raise money for Ukraine.

-3. Awesome team events
+3. Host fun team events

 Maintaining our culture is no easy feat when most team members work remotely and live in different countries.
-We actively find ways to bring people together, whether it’s through business trips or company gatherings, where everyone can meet each other, socialize, and build relationships.
+We actively find ways to bring people together, whether it’s through business trips or company gatherings, where everyone can meet each other, socialise, and build relationships.

-For example, Woola’s ‘Strategy Gaala’ takes place twice a year – the entire team comes together to discuss company progress and goals and, of course, have a hell of a good time.
-We also have weekly “coffee break” calls that serve as an alternative to casual chats around the office – we simply jump on a call to talk about weekend plans, vacations, or anything else.
+For example, Woola’s ‘Strategy Gaala’ takes place twice a year — the entire team comes together to discuss company progress and goals and, of course, have a hell of a good time.
+We also have weekly “coffee break” calls that serve as an alternative to casual chats around the office — or we simply jump on a call to talk about weekend plans, vacations, or anything else.

 While this may not be groundbreaking, it’s vital to set aside time for people to have the chance and a safe space to discuss anything on their minds.

-5. Team learning opportunities
+5. Provide team learning opportunities

 We’ve also introduced the Woola Talks series, which provides learning opportunities to the whole team.
 In short, we have breakfast together at the office and spend the morning learning together (remote employees call in for the educational part).
-Most recently, we have been focussing on mental health-related topics, to find little tips and tricks to apply to our lives to stay healthy and thrive.
+Most recently, we have been focusing on mental health-related topics, to find little tips and tricks to apply to our lives to stay healthy and thrive.

-6. Travel allowance
+6. Give a travel allowance

-7. We trust each other
+7. Trust each other

 This one is big.
 It seems like common sense, yet in many companies, it really isn’t.
 Trust is something we swear by at Woola.